 Holdings in the portfolio are subject to change without notice and may or may not represent current or future portfolio composition.
 The mention of specific securities is not intended as a recommendation or an offer of a particular security nor is it intended to be a solicitation for the purchase or sale of any security

 The Mairs & Power Growth Fund declares and pays dividend income semi-annually, in June and December.
 If any capital gains are realized during the year, the Fund will distribute the net gains in December toward the end of the month.
-For 2020 the payable date is June 29, 2020 and December 15, 2020.

 |RECORD DATE|| EX-DIVIDEND PAYABLE/REINVEST|